 • Small offcuts of soft, untreated wood in a range of shapes and sizes.
 Large round slab of pine or logs can be suitable for practising hammering into.

-• A collection of other materials nearby that can be nailed, glued or taped together e.g. bottle tops, scraps of fabric, cardboard boxes of various sizes, plastic straws, lids, string, egg cartons, toilet paper rolls, driftwood, twigs etc.
+• A collection of other materials that can be nailed, glued or taped together, such as bottle tops, scraps of fabric, cardboard boxes of various sizes, plastic straws, lids, string, egg cartons, toilet paper rolls, driftwood and twigs.

 • Ask your tamaiti what they feel like making and help them select what they might need need to build it.